dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 ![Main components - second level overview - in a EDC credential produced by OCB](./images/EDC-view2.png "Main components - second level overview - in a EDC credential produced by OCB")

-**deliveryDetails** are linked to especific delivery mechanism used by OBC, it won't be required

 ## European Digital Credentials – W3C Compliant (EDC-W3C)